charsun0119/DATA550-Midterm-Project/README.md

 - Code: All codes that are used to generate tables, figures, and analysis
 - Output: The outputs of the codes
 - Data: Original dataset, both in .csv and .rds
 - The final report (final_report.rmd), Makefile, and .gitignore can be found in the main directory.
-The current final_report.rmd is a draft of our final table, which contains sections that are to be done.
+The current final_report.rmd is a draft of our final report and contains sections that are to be done.

 ### Building the Project
 This project uses a Makefile to ensure that all analyses and outputs can be reproduced.
 To build the entire project (including tables, regression outputs, and the final report), run "make" in R terminal; to remove previously generated files, run "make clean".